nexusformat/definitions/sphinx/source/volume1/faq.rst

 -----------------------------------------------------------

 This is not easy to say, not all facilities using NeXus actively participate in the committee.
-Some facilities have reported their adoption status on the :ref:``Facilities Wiki page``.
+Some facilities (the list is incomplete) have reported their adoption status on the NeXus wiki [#]_.
 Please have a look at this list.

-Keep in mind that it is not complete.
+    .. [#] Facilities reporting use of NeXus:  http://wiki.nexusformat.org/Facilities

 NeXus files are binary?
 This is crazy!
 How am I supposed to see my data?
 ---------------------------------------------------------------------------